Six-pion amplitude: Four-pion amplitude

 Schematically, this can be written as

-Note that while the above combination is parametrization-independent, the separate terms are not.
+Note that while the above combination is parametrization independent, the separate terms are not.
 The matrix element $\mathcal{M}_\text{1-loop}$ is obtained from the diagrams in Figs.~\ref{fig:4pi_NLO_bubble}, \ref{fig:4pi_NLO_tadpole}, and $\mathcal{M}_\text{CT}$ relates to Fig.~\ref{fig:4pi_NLO_CT}.
 The $Z$ factor used for the field renormalization is related to the pion self-energy $\Sigma$ as

-with $-i\Sigma$ being represented by a tadpole graph with two external legs plus a counterterm stemming from the $l_3$ term in Lagrangian \eqref{eq:L}.
+with $-i\Sigma$ being represented by a tadpole graph with two external legs plus a counterterm stemming from the $l_3$ term in the Lagrangian \eqref{eq:L}.
 The matrix element ${\mathcal{M}}_\text{LO}^{(4)}$ denotes the NLO part of the extension of the LO vertex obtained in terms of the replacements

 (at the given order equivalent to standard $M_\pi^2=M^2-\overline\Sigma$, $F_\pi=F(1+\delta F)$), with

 Needless to say, in the final result one only retains the terms relevant at the order $\mathcal{O}(p^4)$, i.e.\ terms $\mathcal{O}(1/F_\pi^6)$ are systematically neglected.
 Thus, in the rest of the expression \eqref{eq:A4pi_NLO} one simply takes $M\to M_\pi$ and $F\to F_\pi$.
 Finally, the NLO part of the subamplitude can be written fairly compactly as of the momenta in the following way: